Hideshi Niimi

 Hideshi Niimi was born in 1917 in Pa‘auilo, on the Big Island of Hawai‘i.
 His early life was marked by a trans-Pacific rhythm: his family later moved to Hiroshima, Japan, where he spent part of his youth.
 After the death of his parents, Niimi returned to Hawai‘i with his siblings, settling back in a land that would soon be torn by war.

-Assigned to F Company, Niimi traveled with the battalion to the U.S. mainland for training, first at Camp McCoy, Wisconsin, then later at Camp Shelby, Mississippi, following the pattern of the 100th’s early preparations.
+Assigned initially to Fox Company, Niimi traveled with the battalion to the U.S. mainland for training, first at Camp McCoy, Wisconsin, then later at Camp Shelby, Mississippi, following the pattern of the 100th’s early preparations.
+Niimi was later transferred to Charlie Company in the 100th.

-When the 100th was deployed overseas, Niimi went with them into the crucible of war in Europe.
+Niimi was deployed to the European Theater with the 100th in August 1943.
 The battalion first saw action in Italy, attached to the 34th Infantry Division.
 As part of the fierce fighting in the Italian Campaign, the 100th helped to cross rivers, scale hills, and face heavily fortified German defenses.
+Niimi fought as a member of the battalion from Salerno in September 1943 through Rome in June 1944.

 After the war ended, Niimi returned to civilian life in Hawai‘i.
 He found work as a mechanic at the Pearl Harbor Public Works Center, putting his technical skills to use in peacetime.
-Outside of work, he maintained a rich life: he enjoyed golf, bowling, and ballroom dancing, and became deeply involved in his community.
-He taught bonsai — the Japanese art of miniature tree cultivation — through classes at the Kaimuki Night School and the Moiliili Community Center, passing on patience and beauty to others.
+Outside of work, he maintained a rich life and became deeply involved in his community.
+He taught bonsai — the Japanese art of miniature tree cultivation — through classes at the Kaimuki Night School and the Mōʻiliʻili Community Center, passing on patience and beauty to others.
+Niimi remained close to his 100th comrades and was active at Club 100, enjoying social events, bonsai club, bowling, golf, and ballroom dancing.